Institut-Catala-d-Investigacio-Quimica/eChempad/doc/README_DEVELOPER.md

 schema for the schema and the JPA repository to modify the tables programmatically.

 #### Steps to reproduce a clean initialization
 1- To ensure the proper initialization of the schema first begin by dropping all tables.
+You can use the SQL script under `./tools`
 2- Deactivate the initialization of JPA schema by setting the DB policy to *none*.
 3- Run application.
 The ACL SQL schema will be read from the `schema.sql` script and the app will fail because the schema for the JPA entities will not be present.
 The app should file with an error like this: